rdopaa/ox_thief/README.md

-# FX_Thief
+# Ox Thief
-This script enables players to rob nearby players and access their inventory.
+This script allows players to steal other players.
+Integrates with OX Inventory, allowing access to the nearby player's inventory.

-• Support ESX, OX and QB-Core (QB-Inventory)

 • 0 MS

-• Fully configurable
+• CAN CHANGE NOTIFICATION